 CU: Talent loads the eluate into the tube.

 Talent places the tube into a centrifuge.
+Added some extra angles 4.10.2A and 4.10.2 B

 Empty filtrate container [1] and add 15 milliliters of storage buffer into the tube [2-TXT].
 Centrifuge the sample again and repeat the process two additional times [3].
 The recombinant GTF-SI solution is finally concentrated to approximately 1 milliliter [4].